 Counseling Services provides psychological counseling and brief psychotherapy to Geneseo students who are experiencing a range of challenges in their lives.
 In addition to individual counseling, services include couples’ counseling, support and therapy groups, assessment, psychiatric consultation and a self-help library.
 Students in need of long-term or specialized treatment may be referred for treatment off-campus.
-Counseling Services is open Monday, Thursday, Friday 8 a.m. – 4:15 p.m., Tuesday – Wednesday 8 a.m. – 7 p.m.
+Counseling Services is open Monday - Friday 8 a.m. – 5 p.m.
 To schedule an appointment students should stop by Lauderdale 205 or call (585) 245-5716.

 Medical History and Immunization Requirements

-New York State law mandates that all students show proof of immunizations against measles, mumps, and rubella in order to be registered.
+All students are required to submit a completed Personal and Medical History form prior to beginning classes.
+The physical examination is to be completed by the home health provider and the health history section should be completed by the student.
+The pre-enrollment physical can not be completed at Health Services.New York State law mandates that all students show proof of immunizations against measles, mumps, and rubella in order to be registered.
 State law also requires students to specify in writing whether they have received vaccination against bacterial meningitis.
 Students who do not present proof of required immunizations within 30 days of matriculation risk being disenrolled from the College.
 In keeping with recommendations of the New York State Department of Health and American College Health Association we strongly encourage students to also receive immunization against bacterial meningitis.
 Exemptions for medical and religious reasons are allowed (under specific circumstances) under the law.
 Students seeking additional information on exemptions should contact Health Services.